ravitej-aluru/nem2-e2e-tests/README.md

 The file structure of the automation tests is as follows:

-* Feature files: ``integrationtests/src/test/resources/io/nem``.
+* Feature files: ``integrationtests/src/test/resources/io/nem/symbol``.
-* Cucumber steps files: ``integrationtests/src/test/java/io/nem/automation``.
+* Cucumber steps files: ``integrationtests/src/test/java/io/nem/symbol/automation``.

 In each of these folders, there is an example folder which has a feature and cucumber steps file respectively.

-Before adding tests, check the [nem2-scenarios repository](https://github.com/nemtech/nem2-scenarios) for a list of Cucumber feature files already defined.
+Before adding tests, check the [symbol-scenarios repository](https://github.com/nemtech/synbol-scenarios) for a list of Cucumber feature files already defined.
 This repository gathers the set of scenarios that should be automated.

-To check if a feature file from the nem2 scenarios is already automated, check if the feature file is present in this repository.
+To check if a feature file from the symbol scenarios is already automated, check if the feature file is present in this repository.